yshui/index_camera_passthrough/README.md

 ## TODO

 * Make the overlay positioning configurable. e.g. follow controller, distance from your face, etc.
-* Write instructions on how to calibrate your Index camera.
+* ~Write instructions on how to calibrate your Index camera.~
+* Read camera calibration data from Steam lighthouse calibration data.
 * (Unrealistic) implement Valve's "3D" passthrough.
 To do this we essentially need to do 3D reconstruction from the stereo camera.
 There are existing methods, but will be really challenging to implement.

 ## Contribute